matfin/mattfinucane.com/mattfinucane/content/projects/_index.md

 ---
 title: 			"Projects"
-description:	"List of projects"
+description:	"Some selected projects from my portfolio"
 ---

-## Projects
-Some selected projects I have worked on.